gitHu6-newb/FoldingAtAltitude/README.md

 Zone: Since we're looking for T4, respectively you may choose a/b/f; c/d; or a/b.
 (If you are looking for P100 instead, choose, respectively c/f; b/c; or a/b.

-17. In Machine configuration change Machine type to "Custom" (it will be the very top item of that drop down list) change the number of Cores to 1 change the Memory to 1.75
+17. In Machine configuration change Machine type to "Custom" (it will be the very top item of that drop down list)<br>

+ change the number of Cores to 1

+ change the Memory to 1.75
  [fig 3](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/gcpupgr/fig_03.gif)